 So, you have your budget agreed, your mandatory Workday implementation partner has been selected and your in-house IT engineers are ready to work with them.
 You have your planning milestones in place and a targeted go-live date.
-You have even carefully considered post-implementation with a go-live remediation plan and hyper-care phase built into your budget and planning.
+You have even carefully considered post-implementation workday support with a go-live remediation plan and hyper-care phase built into your budget and planning.
 You’re in very good shape to implement.

 But what follows?
 You have choices and it is best to make them now.
-It may seem a long way off to be worrying about post-implementation support but it’s highly likely that you will be facing a new Workday release both during and immediately after hyper-care.
-There is a risk that your hyper-care phase may run longer than you expect and your implementation partner may have moved on.
+It may seem a long way off to be worrying about post-implementation workday support but it’s highly likely that you will be facing a new Workday release both during and immediately after hyper-care.
+There is a risk that your hyper-care phase may run longer than you expect and your workday implementation partner may have moved on.
 You have likely already considered the need for knowledge transfer and a dedicated in-house support team.
-There will be ongoing optimisation of your configuration and review of your security design, new feature releases to be considered and of course testing, testing, testing.
+There will be ongoing optimization of your configuration and review of your security design, new feature releases to be considered and of course testing, testing, testing.

 In-house IT will be equal to this, but only with a commitment to resource the ongoing support requirements with a specialist team.
-The key difference here is that integrations do require proper engineering support, whereas Workday requires specialist techno-functional support to change configuration, manage Workday security and test all changes in your sandbox.
+The key difference here is that integrations do require proper engineering support, whereas Workday requires specialist techno-functional support to change the configuration, manage Workday security and test all changes in your sandbox.
 This is a real knowledge transfer challenge to a dedicated team.
-IT may, or may not, see this as real IT engineering work that belongs in their area.
-They may, or may not, see this as headcount that should be on their books.
+It may, or may not, see this as real IT engineering work that belongs in their area.
+They may, or may not, see this as a headcount that should be on their books.